 Which website trust triggers work

-Before you buy something you read reviews.
+Before you buy something, you read reviews.
 No reviews – no trust.
 Besides, you won’t believe everything that’s written.
-And you surely will check where the reviews are published.
+And you indeed will check where the reviews are published.

-To understand better where to post your happy clients’ reviews have a look at the rating.
+To understand reviews, better, where to post your happy clients’ reviews have a look at the rating.

-Here is the rating of feedback channels according to your clients’ opinion in descending order:
+Here is the rating of feedback channels according to your client’s opinions in descending order:

 - Word of mouth.